Break The Cycle

 When you choose a joni subscription, you get organic products that work and you play a role in driving period equity in Canada.
 It's that simple.

-We are imagining a country where everyone who menstruates has access to period products simply by matching a product with a donation.
-That’s what you’re helping joni make possible.
+We believe everyone who menstruates needs to have access to safe period products.
+That’s the world you’re helping to make possible through our one-for-one model.
 A country where period equity is thriving and real.

-There are over 9 million people who menstruate in Canada, of which one in three under the age of 25 lives in period poverty, alone.
+There are over 9 million people who menstruate in Canada, of which one in three under the age of 25 lives in period poverty.
 Together, we can achieve period equity.